doolse/sbt-osgi-felix/README.md

 # sbt-osgi-felix

-So you like OSGi bundles for their ability to help you enforce modularisation.
+So you like OSGi bundles for their ability to help you enforce modularisation and/or create an easily extensible system.

 You also like Scala and think SBT is the best build tool for your needs.